Han1-Chri5/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-Shell script that creates a file with specific name and contains specific text 8-Script that writes the result of a long format listing into a specific file 9-Shell Script that duplicates the last line of a file
+7-Shell script that creates a file with specific name and contains specific text 8-Script that writes the result of a long format listing into a specific file 9-Shell Script that duplicates the last line of a file 10-Sehell script that deletes all regular javascript files